tttttIn this Daily — World Oceans Day

-Today is World Oceans Day, a day to celebrate the world’s largest ecosystem.
-The ocean is a huge part of life in Costa Rica, with a love in the country for sailing, fishing, surfing, scuba diving, paddle board, open water swim, that unites locals and visitors alike.
+Today is World Oceans Day.
+A day to celebrate the world’s largest ecosystem.
+The ocean is a huge part of life in Costa Rica.
+Here, we have a love for sailing, fishing, surfing, scuba diving, paddle board, open water swim, that unites locals and visitors alike.

-The ocean also has a special place in the lives and the memories of people around Las Catalinas, and we’ve compiled a list of what the ocean means to them.
+The ocean also has a special place in the lives and the memories of people around Las Catalinas.
+In homage to that, we’ve compiled a list of what the ocean means to them.

 “The ocean is a playground to our bodies and souls.
-Here it gives us a sense of place, and that is what we thrive to enhance in the personality of each home we design.”
+Here it gives us a sense of place, and that is what we thrive to enhance in the personality of each home we design.”-Andrina Fonseca

 “Thank God for the oceans!
 We all depend on the sea, even if we live far away from it.
 The oceans play a key role in controlling the climate, releasing more oxygen into the atmosphere than all forests around the world combined.
-The oceans provide people with inspiration, food, jobs and income through their fruits and tourism.
-They play a fundamental role in the social, economic and environmental balance of all countries in the world, so it is fair to say that the oceans are the basis of life on Earth”
+The oceans provide people with inspiration, food, jobs and therefore income through their fruits and tourism.
+They play a fundamental role in the social, economic and environmental balance of all countries in the world.
+I is fair to say that the oceans are the basis of life on Earth”– Michael Garcia

 “If you are having a tough day, go surfing.
 It is impossible to be unhappy while riding a wave.” – Brian Funcik

 Life, Earth, Everything